ArtifexSoftware/MuPDF.NET/docs/api/pixmap.rst

       Determine the pixmap's unique colors and their count.

       :arg bool colors: If `true` return a dictionary of color pixels and their usage count, else just the number of unique colors.
-      :arg rect_like clip: a rectangle inside :attr:`Pixmap.Irect`.
+      :arg Rect, Tuple clip: a rectangle inside :attr:`Pixmap.IRect`.
 If provided, only those pixels are considered.
 This allows inspecting sub-rectangles of a given pixmap directly -- instead of building sub-pixmaps.
-      :rtype: dict or int
+      :rtype: Dictionary<string, int>
       :returns: either the number of colors, or a dictionary with the items `pixel: count`.
 The pixel key is a `bytes` object of length :attr:`Pixmap.N`.

          .. note:: To recover the **tuple** of a pixel, use `tuple(colors.keys()[i])` for the i-th item.